analogdevicesinc/msdk/CONTRIBUTING.md

 ### Advanced Libraries

-More advanced libraries including those with a large number of source files should include a rule to build as a static library file with a [recursive Make call](https://www.gnu.org/software/make/manual/make.html#Recursion).
+More advanced libraries (including those with a large number of source files) should include a rule to build as a static library file with a [recursive Make call](https://www.gnu.org/software/make/manual/make.html#Recursion).

 This type of library should also set up the appropriate [configuration variables](https://github.com/Analog-Devices-MSDK/VSCode-Maxim/tree/develop#build-configuration) to include that static library to the build.

-TODO: clean advanced library example